A Scalable Generative Graph Model with Community Structure: Numerical Comparisons

 \subsection{Large data}

 We demonstrate that BTER is able to fit large-scale real-world data.
 We do not compare to SKG because it is not possible to fit the parameters for such large graphs.
-We do not compare to the CL model because we can easily explain the performance: its match in terms of the degree distribution is nearly identical to that of BTER, and its clustering coefficients are close to zero, as for the small data.
+We do not compare to the Chung-Lu model because we can easily explain the performance: its match in terms of the degree distribution is nearly identical to that of BTER, and its clustering coefficients are close to zero, for the small data.
 The data sets are described in \Tab{data}.
 We treat all edges as undirected and remove any duplicate edges and loops.
 We obtained real-world graphs from the Laboratory for Web Algorithms \cite{LWA}, which compressed the graphs using LLP and WebGraph \cite{BoVi04,BoRoSaVi11}.
 Briefly, the networks are described as follows. \begin{compactitem} \item amazon-2008 \cite{BoVi04,BoRoSaVi11}: A graph describing similarity among books as reported by the Amazon store. \item ljournal-2008 \cite{ChKuLaMi09,BoVi04,BoRoSaVi11}: Nodes represent users on LiveJournal.
 Node $x$ connects to node $y$ if $x$ registered $y$ as a friend. \item hollywood-2011 \cite{BoVi04,BoRoSaVi11}: This is a graph of actors.
-Two actors are joined by an edge whenever they appear in a movie together. \item twitter-2010 \cite{KwLePaMo10,BoVi04,BoRoSaVi11}: Nodes are Twitter users, and node $x$ links to node $y$ if $y$ follows $x$. \item uk-union-2006-06-2007-05 (shorted to uk-union) \cite{BoSaVi08,BoVi04,BoRoSaVi11}: Links between web pages on the .uk domain.
-We ignore the time labeling on the links. \end{compactitem}
+Two actors are joined by an edge whenever they appear in a movie together. \item twitter-2010 \cite{KwLePaMo10,BoVi04,BoRoSaVi11}: Nodes are Twitter users, and node $x$ links to node $y$ if $y$ follows $x$. \item uk-union-2006-06-2007-05 (shortened to uk-union) \cite{BoSaVi08,BoVi04,BoRoSaVi11}: Links between web pages on the .uk domain.
+We ignore the time labeling on the links. \end{compactitem} To the best of our knowledge, uk-union is the largest publicly available graph.